 Building the boundary wall on fencing has been the biggest job since we put the new roof on the house and nearly as expensive, especially as it involved a lot of earthworks and clearing trees and bushes that had grown, self-seeded and unmanaged, over the past 12 years since the place was last inhabited.
 We reckon we have taken out about 30 trees in all.
 Most of the trunks and branch wood has been partially cut up for firewood ready to go in the woodshed when it is finished.
 But there’s a big pile of tree stumps that still needs to be cut up and turned into logs at some time – but they can wait until the spring as there is too much else to do.
 So as a result of cutting down all those trees we want to plant at least 40 new trees including a small orchard of fruit trees, some nut trees as well as wood and forage species – maybe even a couple of walnuts a chestnut and an oak as investments for our kids and grandkids.

-Pictures of the walls (North and West boundaries)
+Pictures of the North and West boundaries

 We had to take on a couple of extra workers to lay the foundations for the fencing and install the fencepoles.
 Hopefully the chainlink fence will be up before Christmas.
 While we were there they finished building the walls and supporting pillars.
 So that leaves the rendering, the pillars for the side and main gate and then tiling the tops of the walls.
 The gates will hopefully be made during the winter and installed in the spring.

-Pictures of the fence (only on the East boundary this time)
+Pictures of the East fence

 Our lovely (elderly) neighbour Nyedelka asked us to put a gate in the new chainlink fence between our properties.
 We smiled lovingly at the suggestion but it’s not going to happen!
 Instead, where we removed the old mudbrick wall that was between us (and had dissolved/fallen down) we went onto her land a little bit and cleared some of her old trees (at her request to add to her firewood).
 Once the fence is up, we will rotavate roughly 1m on her side of the fence and then plant some fast growing bushes and shrubs that will hopefully cover her side of the fence, provide some fruit and flowers attractive to bees and wildlife etc., and help to provide a living screen between our properties – for no other reason than it will look a heck of a lot better than a bare chainlink fence between us.